Configuring Server-Wide Mail Settings

 /server/mail.php3:relay_open from this file.
 The open relay option will appear in your control panel.

-Note for Windows hosting administrators: If you do not wish to use relay restrictions for networks that you trust, specify the network IP and mask in the Use no relay restrictions for the following networks field (for example, 188.8.131.52/16) and click the icon.
+In Plesk for Windows, if you do not wish to use relay restrictions for networks that you trust, specify the network IP and mask in the Use no relay restrictions for the following networks field (for example, 18.104.22.168/16) and click the icon.
 To remove a network from the list, click the icon corresponding to the network you wish to remove.

 The relay hosts on the networks in the list are considered not to be potentially operated by spammers, open relays, or open proxies.
 A trusted host could conceivably relay spam, but will not originate it, and will not forge header data.
 DNS blacklist checks will never query for hosts on these networks.